BoomTownROI/boomstrap/README.md

 3) Do your work

-4) Update Boomstrap versions in package.json and bower.json
+4) Update Boomstrap version in package.json

 5) Run **gulp** when done working